allen-ziegenfus/dev-playground/freemarker/README.md

 <h2>
 	Bringing it all together</h2>
 <p>
-	Finally, these techniques can be combined with using the httpUtil to fetch JSON data to pull JSON data from external services and create markup in Freemarker.
+	Finally, these techniques can be combined with using the httpUtil to pull JSON data from external services and create markup in Freemarker.
 Here is an example using the "Beer" api at https://punkapi.com/</p>
 <p>
 	&nbsp;</p>
 <div style="border: 1.0px solid black;padding: 10.0px;background-color: white;font-family: Menlo , Monaco , &quot;Courier New&quot; , monospace;font-size: 12.0px;line-height: 18.0px;">